-Dry mouth is a condition that occurs when the salivary gland is unable to produce enough saliva to lubricate the mouth.
+Dry mouth is a condition that occurs when the salivary gland cannot produce enough saliva to lubricate the mouth.
 This condition is also known as xerostomia.
-Dry mouth is often associated with cracked lips, a sticking feeling in the throat, and frequent thirst.
+A dry mouth is often associated with cracked lips, a sticking feeling in the throat, and frequent thirst.
 This article talks about the symptoms, causes, and how you can manage it, and it also helps you find the best humidifier for dry mouth.

-Many different things can cause it but one of the main reasons for it happening is old age.
-Dry mouth occurs mostly in older people.
-Xerostomia can also be as a result of side effects from medicines, diseases, nerve damage, etc. it is crucial to know the root cause of your dry mouth before attempting to remedy it.
+Many different things can cause it, but one of the main reasons is old age.
+Dry mouth occurs mainly in older people.
+Xerostomia can also result from side effects from medicines, diseases, nerve damage, etc. Knowing the root cause of your dry mouth before attempting to remedy it is crucial.

 Also Read: Best Humidifier for desert climate